 As required by the Charities Statement of Recommended Practice (SORP), salary information for everyone earning over £60,000 must be disclosed in our Annual Report and Accounts in note 7, which are submitted to the Charity Commission annually and available publicly.
 Substantial changes have since been made to the organisation in terms of staffing so our annual salary expenditure is much lower this financial year.
 Under GDPR laws we are unable to share specific individuals salaries, but the SORP requirements are there to offer transparency in terms of salary expenditure.
 There is also a note in the accounts starting on page 31 which shows how salaries are governed and benchmarked by the Trustees, again this is a SORP requirement for all charities.

 At JST, the CEO also leads fundraising and has a significant income generation responsibility (8-10 times salary) and earns £100,000, which is in-line with similar sized charities where the executive leader also has other functional responsibilities.
 Our CEO not only manages the charity but is an instrumental figure in developing the charity’s income and therefore reach.

-No, per Fundraising Regulator Guidelines, the JST does not pay bonuses to managers.
+No, per Fundraising Regulator Guidelines, the JST does not pay bonuses or commission to any of our employees or Trustees.
+This is both as part of their ongoing work with the Trust and as/when they decide to leave the organisation.
 This policy has been consistent for at least the past 5 years.

 Per Charities Commission guidelines there are very limited situations where Trustees can charge for their services (e.g. the provision of professional advice).
 They are also entitled to claim reasonable expenses.
 The JST is compliant with this regulation and very fortunate to have Trustees that fully volunteer their time, working for the JST fully at their own personal expense.
 No Trustee expense claims have been made for at least the past 3 years.